for Gift Shop Managers

 - Domain name (i.e., URL, weblink) for the online store.
 This can be a subdomain of the hospital or a separate custom domain.
 Stanford’s online shop uses a custom domain: shcgiftshop.com.
 In contrast, Strong Memorial uses www.stronggiftshop.urmc.edu, a subdomain of urmc.edu.

 These services can be obtained from three separate providers, a single provider, or a hybrid configuration utilizing your organization’s existing providers, when available.
-We recommend sourcing as many services as possible from a single provider, though.
+We recommend sourcing as many services as possible from a single provider.
 It will be easier to manage, consolidates billing, and requires the least technical know-how.
 Shopify offers bundled software, hosting, and domain for $29/mo (Basic plan).

 Otherwise, try to select a provider that bundle software, hosting and domain together.
-Ask your IT, communications and marketing departments for recommendations, along with friends, family, colleagues.
+Ask the IT, communications and marketing departments for recommendations, along with friends, family, colleagues.
 Don’t go it alone.
 Use the resources and expertise available to you when selecting the required services.

-Selecting an eCommerce platform
+Selecting an ecommerce platform

-Selecting an eCommerce software to run your online store is one of the most important decisions in the entire process.
+Selecting an ecommerce software to run your online store is one of the most important decisions in the entire process.
 As with any business decision, you need to do your research first.
 There are a lot of options, some better than others.
 The first step is to outline your requirements.
 Sit down and shop the example stores interviewed for this article.
 Write down the features and components you want.
 Don’t worry if you miss some.
 Right now, it’s about becoming familiar and discovery.

 Consider creating a free 14-day trial with Shopify to become familiar with the setup process, identify requirements, and determine if you want to go at it alone or get help.
 Use the free trail as a learning tool.
 Then keep the account or close it, no credit card required.